-The Sampling Program for Survey Statisticians, founded by Leslie Kish, is offered as part of the Summer Institute.
+The Sampling Program for Survey Statisticians, founded by Leslie Kish, will be offered as part of the 2024 Summer Institute from June 3-July 26, 2024.
 The program combines university classes with practical application in research methods.
 It is especially useful for statisticians studying at other universities, which have few courses during the summer.
 The program is designed chiefly, but not exclusively, for statisticians from less developed countries who want to aim their careers at survey sampling in their own countries.
 We have graduates in over 100 countries.

-- SurvMeth 625-Methods of Survey Sampling
+- Methods of Survey Sampling

-- SurvMeth 614-Analysis of Complex Sample Survey Data
+- Analysis of Complex Sample Survey Data

-- SurvMeth 616-Workshop in Survey Sampling
+- Workshop in Survey Sampling Techniques

 Students participating in the Sampling Program for Survey Statisticians (SPSS) enroll in only these three courses and are considered Fellows in the Program.
 The methods and the analysis courses may be taken without being a Fellow.
 The workshop is reserved only for Sampling Program Fellows and cannot be taken alone.